Calling all past Alexandrans!

 We are delighted that the school is getting involved with our outreach project – The Wash Bag Appeal.

-When the women and children arrive at the shelter at any time of the day or night, the literally have walked out of their homes with nothing at all.
+When the women and children arrive at the shelter at any time of the day or night, they literally have walked out of their homes with nothing at all.
 Can you imagine leaving your house one night, arriving at a strange place, hoping you can stay and waking up the next morning without a toothbrush to brush your teeth or a hairbrush to do your hair?

 How can we in Alexandra College help them?
 We would like to provide each woman and child arriving at the shelter with a wash bag, containing essential toiletries (toothbrush, toothpaste, soap/body wash, shampoo, deodorant and a hairbrush).
 We will have a Wash Bag Collection in the school.
 The Transition Year students coordinate collecting your donations and prepare the wash bag for delivery to the Women’s Shelter.

-Please look at home and see what you can give, maybe you have unwanted Christmas gift sets which can be donated
+Please look at home and see what you can give, maybe you have unwanted Christmas gift sets which can be donated.

-HELPING WOMEN FELL LESS ISOLATED
+HELPING WOMEN FEEL LESS ISOLATED